nizaralihunzai-zz/react-demo/README.md

 ## Quick start

-1. Clone this repo using `git clone --depth=1 https://github.com/react-boilerplate/react-boilerplate.git`
+1. Clone this repo using `git clone https://github.com/nizaralihunzai/react-demo.git`
-2. Move to the appropriate directory: `cd react-boilerplate`.<br />
+2. Move to the appropriate directory: `cd react-demo`.<br />
 3. Run `npm run setup` in order to install dependencies and clean the git repo.<br />
    *We auto-detect `yarn` for installing packages by default, if you wish to force `npm` usage do: `USE_YARN=false npm run setup`*<br />
    *At this point you can run `npm start` to see the example app at `http://localhost:3000`.*